CesareGao/molecule_property_prediction/README.md

 - take the volume of the molecule into acount
 - Use k-means to set the initial contribution of coupling and modified this with a feedback
 - Set all the unknown atom with same initial value

+## Summary

+- Using Spark graphframe is not a good choice as the large size of data and the limited computing power.
+Neo4j is a better choice.
+- The local best neural network model is not as ideal as the first prize winner of this competetion, which means the graph model still has lots of space for improvement.
+- Unbalanced evaluation estimator is better for evaluation the model performance.